 - Vomiting: A child who has vomited two or more witnessed times in a 24-hour period should remain at home.

-- Diarrhea: A child who experiences two or more watery stools in a 24-hour period should remain at home.
+- Diarrhea: A child who experiences 3 or more watery stools in a 24-hour period should remain at home until they are diarrhea free for 24 hrs WITHOUT the use of diarrhea suppressing medications.

 - It shall be the responsibility of the principal to exclude a student because of health problems.
 Because of the technical knowledge of the school nurse, a cooperative plan for discharging this duty should be utilized.